Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

 We next examine how repair accuracy varies with the structural complexity of multi-hunk bugs, measured through hunk divergence and spatial proximity (see Section \ref{subsec:hunk-characteristics}).
-Table~\ref{tab:agent-performance} summarizes divergence statistics for fixed and unfixed bugs, along with the proportion of successfully repaired cases across the five spatial proximity classes.
+Table~\ref{tab:agent-performance-combined} summarizes divergence statistics for passing and failing repairs, along with the proportion of successfully repaired cases in the five spatial proximity classes.

-Across all coding agents, fixed bugs exhibit consistently lower hunk divergence than unfixed ones.
-For instance, the median divergence for fixed bugs ranges from 0.33 in \qwencode to 0.41 in \claudecode and \codex, whereas unfixed bugs show substantially higher values, reaching up to 0.68 in \claudecode.
-This pattern confirms that increasing lexical, structural, and file-level dispersion among hunks correlates with decreased repair accuracy.
-Agents struggle to coordinate edits when patches involve dissimilar or widely distributed code fragments, reinforcing the role of hunk divergence as a predictor of repair difficulty.
+\begin{change} Across all coding agents, passing repairs exhibit consistently lower hunk divergence than failing ones.
+For instance, the median divergence for fixed bugs ranges from 0.31 in \qwencode to 0.40 in \claudecode, whereas failing repairs show substantially higher values, with medians reaching 0.47 in \claudecode, \codex, and \geminicli.
+This pattern indicates that increasing lexical, structural, and file-level dispersion among hunks correlates with decreased repair accuracy.
+Agents struggle to coordinate edits when patches involve dissimilar or widely distributed code fragments, reinforcing the role of hunk divergence as a predictor of repair difficulty. \end{change}